DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/qualifications-you-need-to-teach.md

 description: |-
   Find out what qualifications you need to be a teacher in primary and secondary schools in England and which subjects you can train to teach.
 navigation: 20.20
+navigation_title: Qualifications you need to be a teacher
 navigation_description: Check what qualifications you need to teach in primary, secondary and special schools in England.
 related_content:
     Teacher pay and benefits: "/is-teaching-right-for-me/teacher-pay-and-benefits"